 This is a limited enrolment program.
 All students who request the program and obtain at least the specified mark(s) in the required courses will be eligible to enrol.
-Consult see the Arts & Science Program Enrolment website for application procedures.
+Consult the Arts & Science Program Toolkit for application procedures.

 (14 full courses or their equivalent, including at least one 400-series full-course equivalent)